SwissDataScienceCenter/renku-ui/README.md

 Telepresence replaces the UI client pod in the target Kubernetes instance.
 All the traffic is then redirected to a local process, making changes to files almost immediately available in your development RenkuLab instance.

+##### Configuration

+The script allows configuration of certain aspects of the deployment through environment variables.
+Take a look at the script to see all the options that are available.
+The script generates a `config.json` file into the `client/public` folder, and you can modify this file with a text editor and reload the browser to test out different configuration settings.

 ### Navigation map